WTIGER001/depends/README.md

 ## Data Model

-> *I am not real happy with the data model and I think it needs to be more generic but still capture the same data to better support the network analysis*

-**Core Concepts**
+### Node Types

 Component   - Top level component of the system.
 Traditionally called a CSCi.
 Process     - A sub-component, typically called a CSC or CSU.
 Processes are meant to capture the physical architecture not the logical
 Endpoint    - A Function in a process (typically a REST Endpoint / Verb) Technology  - A Technology that runs separate from a Process (e.g. Elastic Search, Apache Kafka, DCOS) Library     - A third party libary that is used in the process or as an operating system depenendcy Data Type   - A Data Structure or file that is written or read by processes.
 This includes files, kafka messages, etc.
 Intent      - A intent that is handled or used by a process Algorithm   - Algorithm called by the process
+Version     - A release of a process
+Event       - An activity or milestone

+#### Component

+Top level component of the system.
+Traditionally called a CSCi.

+Extra Fields

+#### Process

+A sub-component, typically called a CSC or CSU.
+Processes are meant to capture the physical architecture not the logical Extra Fields
+    "component_name": "Baselines",
+    "executor_name": "marathon",
+    "docker_base": "java",
+    "cpu": 1,
+    "ram": 1024,
+    "disk": 0,
+    "gpu": 0,
+    "instances": 1,
+    "dfs_storage": 0,
+    "archive_storage": 0

+#### Endpoint

+### Edge Types

+Dependency  -
+Parent      -
+Version     -

 - Components only link to processes
 - Processes are depenent on: Technologies and LIbraries
 - Processes can be depenent on: Technologies, Libraries, Data Types, Intents, Endpoints and Algorithms
 - Data Types, Intents, and Endpoints can be dependent on Processes

 ##  Capabilities